 In addition, the noble Lord, Lord Sharkey, made an important point about the way in which debt has changed.
 I mention this because I will come back to it on the funding side.
 The existing debt advice and solutions sector is financed largely directly by those who provide credit.
-Whereas before, that was largely the credit cards and the banking sector, that is no longer the case.
+Whereas before it was largely the credit cards and the banking sector, that is no longer the case.
 Increasingly, the debts being incurred in the population come from store cards but also from the utilities, local government and from the Revenue—government—itself.

 It is important for the continuation of the model, which the noble Lord, Lord Sharkey, described as being under pressure, that these bodies continue to fund this.
 There are signs that that will not work through.
 In any case, the proportion of funding that goes on providing a service to those bodies which offer credit that is going wrong is relatively low compared to the overall costs elsewhere; I will come back to that point.
-The lesson that needs to be learned is that the combination of three functions into one— pensions, the operation of a proper financial education service, and the debt space—is useful.
+The lesson that needs to be learned is that the combination of three functions into one—pensions, the operation of a proper financial education service, and the debt space—is useful.
 However, the way it has been done makes it seem that they have just been bolted together like some sort of mechanical tool, and I do not think that thought has been given to what will happen on the ground.
 We will need to come back to this in Committee.

 On the funding, the change that has been proposed in the Bill is not clear; that has not been picked up, except by the noble Baroness, Lady Kramer.
 The system under which the Money Advice Service was funded involved raising a levy, which was paid to the MAS by the FCA.
 The new system is that the levy will be used but the companies are being taxed to provide a stream of funding to central government, which will then be passed to the new single body as a grant.
 That point seems to be a fundamental change to the way in which the operation is done.
 When we had a meeting with the Ministers before this Session it was explained why that was, and I understand it.
 However it radically changes the way in which people operate.

 For example, if companies which are currently funding independent debt advice—for example, the Money Advice Trust—are already being taxed to fund a central body, are they not going to ask why they are paying twice for this?
 That has not been thought through properly, and we will need to return to it in some detail when we get to Committee.
 I am not against it but there are implications of changing to a non-departmental body, with all that that implies, which is grant-funded; we may be through with the financial problems that have been caused but we are surely not in a situation where the money will be found on trees—or are we?
 If we are, will it be enough to make sure that all the suppressed demand for debt advice can be funded?
-I estimate that about 1 million people a year are probably getting advice, but there are figures which say that the number of people who need advice is probably double, if not three times, that.
+I estimate that 1 million people a year are probably getting advice, but there are figures which say that the number of people who need advice is probably double, if not three times, that.
 Where will the money come from for that?

 It is obviously right that the new body should have a standard-setting aspect—it should certainly not fund anything substandard, and I am sure that we can all support that.
 Since all the bodies in the debt space have to be regulated by the FCA, and all are proud of the fact that they have been authorised to do whatever they do, whether it is holding client money or not, it is not obvious how the standards will operate.
 We cannot have two standard-setting bodies—that will not work.

 A point that has been raised in other places is that a number of commercial companies—too many of them—operate in the debt space, and, as some noble Lords have said, their charges are outrageous for people who are under pressure anyway.
-Will this system look at those, or will it be restricted only to the free sector or the free-to-client sector?
+Will this system look at those, or will it be restricted to only the free sector or the free-to-client sector?
 We will return to those points in Committee with, I hope, a chance to debate them.